mac-theobio/Lab_meeting/README.md

 - [Please add new suggestions at top, add your name and qualify your recommendation, if appropriate](https://media.giphy.com/media/pBj0EoGSYjGms/giphy.gif)

+_ "Living dangerously with big fancy models".
+This is a Forum section with a number of responses to Heisey et al *Ecol Monographs* 2010.
+The introduction by Michael Lavine is [here](https://esajournals.onlinelibrary.wiley.com/doi/epdf/10.1890/10-1124.1); if we pick this we should take a look at the [table of contents](https://esajournals.onlinelibrary.wiley.com/toc/19399170/2010/91/12) and decide which of the articles (LaDeau, Lele, Hodges, Waller, Heisey et al. rejoinder) we want to read (the whole thing is probably too much), and/or the original paper that sparked the forum.
+- Dormann et al 2018 review of model averaging
 - Cheng _et al._ 2018 on arxiv, [Polynomial Regression as an Alternative to Neural Nets](https://arxiv.org/pdf/1806.06850.pdf)
 	* Szamosi